zearp/OptiHack/docs/OptiGuide/installation.md

 With that done the installer is now ready to be used.

+> Note: You can use the search function in ```ProperTree``` to quickly find any config entries mentioned in the guide.

 ## First steps
 Before we can boot into the installer itself we have some other things to do.